silbermm/silbernagel.dev/priv/posts/2020/11-02-deploying-elixir-on-ecs-part-3.md

 %{
-  title: "Deploying Elixir to ECS - Part 3",
+  title: "Deploying Elixir on ECS - Part 3",
   author: "Matt Silbernagel",
   tags: ~w(Elixir AWS Terraform),
   description: "Part 3 in the series of Deploying Elixir to AWS ECS using Terraform.
 In this third post we'll learn how to build a distributed Elixir cluster in ECS."